wonsunahn/CS1541_Fall2020/projects/1/README.md

 Now IPC.pdf (the plot generated from your five_stage) initially will look very different from IPC_solution.pdf.
 It will show no components pertaining to IPC gains due to optimizations because the optimizations have yet to be implemented.
 Also, the IPCs will be higher because bubbles due to hazards have not been implemented either.
 But once you are done and you pass all the diff tests, your plot should look identical to the solution plot.

-You will need the plot to answer questions for the Project 1 Retrospective.
-If your plot differs from the solution plot due to incomplete implementation, please use the solution plot to answer the questions.

 # Configuration Files and Trace Files

 ## Configuration Files